Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Materials and methods

-\cite{huang2017densely} came up with a very simple architecture to ensure maximum information flow between layers in the network.
+This is one of the networks that has been used in this research, because of its performance on the dataset that has been used. \paragraph*{DenseNet:} Huang et al.~\cite{huang2017densely} came up with a very simple architecture to ensure maximum information flow between layers of the network.
 By matching feature map size throughout the network, they connected all the layers directly to all of their subsequent layers - a densely connected neural network, or simply known as DenseNet.
 DenseNet improved the information flow between layers by proposing this different connectivity pattern.
-Unlike many other networks like ResNet, DenseNets do not sum the output feature maps of the layer with the incoming feature maps but concatenates them.
+Unlike many other networks such as ResNet, DenseNets do not sum the output feature maps of the layer with the incoming feature maps but concatenate them.

-During the initial trials of this work, DenseNet161 came up as a winner in terms of performance.
-So, in this research DenseNet161 was included.
+In the preliminary trials of this study, DenseNet161 came out as a winner in terms of performance.
+Therefore, in this research DenseNet161 was included.